Ryohei Oiwa: TMDK (2024–present)

-On September 29, at Destruction in Kobe, Oiwa teamed up with Sabre Jr. and Fujita and joined TMDK, defeating Sanada, Taichi, and Taka Michinoku of Just 5 Guys.
+On September 29, at Destruction in Kobe, Oiwa teamed up with Zack Sabre Jr. and Kosei Fujita, joining TMDK, and defeating Sanada, Taichi, and Taka Michinoku of Just 5 Guys.
 In March 2025, Oiwa participated in his first New Japan Cup, defeating Chase Owens in the first round, but lost to Sabre Jr.. in the second.
 On April 4, 2025 at Sakura Genesis, Oiwa unsuccessfully challenged Konosuke Takeshita for the NEVER Openweight Championship.
+In July to August, Oiwa participated in his first G1 Climax tournament, where he was placed in A-Block.
+Oiwa scored 8 points in his block and failed to advance to the semi-finals.
+For the 2025 World Tag League, Oiwa teamed with Sabre Jr., where they were placed in A block and scored 8 points.
+They were able to advance to the playoff stage, defeating the reigining Bishamon (Hirooki Goto and Yoshi-Hashi) in the semi-finals, and Yota Tsuji and Gabe Kidd in the grand finals, winning the World Tag League and earning an IWGP Tag Team Championship match.